Revixxd/Portfolio/README.md

 # Portfolio

 Project built on the basis of [devChallenges.io](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) designe.
 I used the React framework, each visible element on the page is a separate component.
-Each information in component is passed from data.js.
+For personal information component I used data passed from file, for project component I used github api to show my 4 latest favorite project.

 ## Screenshots